 Facilities Coordinator

 Select a church with attractive facilities that are easily accessible to the public.
 Ample parking should be available.
-The campus should have a pipe organ, digital organ and pianos onsite.
+The campus should have a pipe organ and/or a digital organ and pianos onsite.
 In the past we have been grateful for the generous provision of digital organs by local organ dealers.

 Plan the layout of the classes at the January Jubilee location.
 Prepare signs and/or maps giving directions to classes and restrooms, etc. Be available to assist the music store representative with the set-up of the music display.